Whooping cough vaccine – protecting newborns

 Administration with other vaccines

-Boostrix® or Adacel® can be given at the same time as an influenza vaccine.
+Boostrix® or Adacel® can be co-administered with influenza vaccine to pregnant women.
 Influenza vaccine is also free for pregnant women and recommended at any time during every pregnancy.

 Whooping cough vaccine program – consent